 Richard co-founded the Guild with his wife Liz in 1980, after having chaired the Art Department at Valparaiso University and designed hundreds of worship spaces around the world.
 Richard left this life peacefully on February 16, 2016 with his family at his side.
 His vision for the church, the Guild, and his prolific artwork continues to inspire people all over the world.

 ARTS PROGRAM COORDINATOR

-Sarah Jane Gray, MFA, is a studio artist whose creative work encompasses drawing, sculpture, ceramics, mosaic, and installation projects in various media.
+Sarah Jane, MFA, is a studio artist whose creative work encompasses drawing, sculpture, ceramics, mosaic, and installation projects in various media.
 Her professional experience beyond the studio includes university-level teaching and art gallery work.
 Sarah Jane has lived and worked at the Guild since 2012.

 Scott's first love is ceramics, and he has taught ceramics and exhibited his artwork internationally.
 He other passions include bread-making, beer brewing, and traditional Asian teas.
 As the Guild's primary cook, he designs healthy and creative meals for the community using local ingredients whenever possible, including produce from our own organic garden.